httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.

-Any mangling of digest fields, including digests' de-duplication or combining different field values (see {{Section 5.2 of SEMANTICS}}) might affect signature validation.
+Any mangling of Integrity fields, including digests' de-duplication or combining different field values (see {{Section 5.2 of SEMANTICS}}) might affect signature validation.

 ## Usage in Trailer Fields

-Before sending digest fields in a trailer section, the sender should consider that intermediaries are explicitly allowed to drop any trailer (see {{Section 6.5.2 of SEMANTICS}}).
+Before sending Integrity fields in a trailer section, the sender should consider that intermediaries are explicitly allowed to drop any trailer (see {{Section 6.5.2 of SEMANTICS}}).

-When digest fields are used in a trailer section, the field-values are received after the content.
+When Integrity fields are used in a trailer section, the field-values are received after the content.
 Eager processing of content before the trailer section prevents digest validation, possibly leading to processing of invalid data.